imagej/imagej.github.io/pages/How_to_write_your_own_detection_algorithm_for_TrackMate.md

 <!-- end list -->

   - Everything else is pretty much up to you.
-There is a {% include github org='fiji' repo='TrackMate' source='fiji/plugin/trackmate/io/IOUtils.java\#L383' label='helper method in IOUtils' %} that you can use to serialize single parameters.
-Check the {% include github org='fiji' repo='TrackMate' source='fiji/plugin/trackmate/detection/LogDetectorFactory.java\#L161' label='LogDetectorFactory marshall method' %} for an example.
+There is a {% include github org='fiji ' repo='TrackMate ' source='fiji/plugin/trackmate/io/IOUtils.java\#L383 ' label='helper method in IOUtils ' %} that you can use to serialize single parameters.
+Check the {% include github org='fiji ' repo='TrackMate ' source='fiji/plugin/trackmate/detection/LogDetectorFactory.java\#L161 ' label='LogDetectorFactory marshall method ' %} for an example.

 #### Unmarshalling.

 Unmarshalling is just the other way around.
 You get a map that you must first clear, then build from the JDom element specified.
 You can safely assume that the XML element you get was built from the `marshall` method of the same SpotDetectorFactory.
 TrackMate makes sure the right `unmarshall` method is called.

 There are a few help methods around to help you with reading from XML.
-For instance, check all the `read*Attribute` of the {% include github org='fiji' repo='TrackMate' source='fiji/plugin/trackmate/io/IOUtils.java' label='IOUtils' %} class.
+For instance, check all the `read*Attribute` of the {% include github org='fiji ' repo='TrackMate ' source='fiji/plugin/trackmate/io/IOUtils.java ' label='IOUtils ' %} class.
 It is also a good idea to call the `checkSettings` method with the map you just built.

-Check again the {% include github org='fiji' repo='TrackMate' source='fiji/plugin/trackmate/detection/LogDetectorFactory.java\#L173' label='LogDetectorFactory unmarshall method' %} for an example.
+Check again the {% include github org='fiji ' repo='TrackMate ' source='fiji/plugin/trackmate/detection/LogDetectorFactory.java\#L173 ' label='LogDetectorFactory unmarshall method ' %} for an example.

 ### Instantiating spot detectors.